fomightez/Python_basics_4nanocourseRISE/README.md

 Python basics continued for Upstate Medical Spring 2020 nanocourse, **WITH SLIDESHOW ABILITY ADDED**.

 If you aren't the instructor for the nanocourse, you most likely want [here](https://github.com/fomightez/Python_basics_4nanocourse).
-That launches JupyterLab for working with a less cluttered tool bar above the notebook.
-The addition of the slideshow adds unnecessary clutter to sessionad launched from here.
+That launches JupyterLab for working with a nicer interface.
+This launches into classic notebook mode to show the slideshow content as a slideshow.
+The addition of the slideshow adds unnecessary clutter to sessions launched from here in classic notebook mode.
+The same content is in both.

 Continues from [here](https://github.com/fomightez/Python_basics_on_PDB_file)